Nobody's Fools: Critical reception

-AllMusic retrospectively noted: "Nobody's Fools has some really great songs on it, but all things considered it was the band's worst album at that point.
+In the US, Cash Box noted that the band adopted a "laid back stance" on the album, with "rock still around in abundance but, equally present, are pop subtleties and a couple of genuine mellow moments".
+Geoff Ginsberg of AllMusic retrospectively noted: "Nobody's Fools has some really great songs on it, but all things considered it was the band's worst album at that point.
 Basically misguided from the get-go, Nobody's Fools is constantly trying to free itself from the oppressive production and arrangements."
 In 2010, Classic Rock considered the album "worth exploring", describing it as "surprisingly slick-sounding".
 Colin Harper of Record Collector concluded the album was "engagingly eclectic, if not quite truly classic."